Fossil management in British Columbia

-Fossils are the preserved remains, traces or imprints of organisms from the geological past.
-Fossils include marks left behind by the organisms while they were alive, such as footprints (trace fossils).
-Fossils represent the historical record of the evolution and development of life on earth.
+Fossils are the historical record of the evolution and development of life on Earth.
 They are important globally for their scientific, heritage, educational and economic value.

 British Columbia has a rich and diverse variety of fossils and fossil deposits resulting from the complex geological processes that formed the province.

-Known site concentrations are found on Vancouver Island, Haida Gwaii, in the Princeton-Merritt-Kamloops area, in southeastern and northeastern British Columbia and the Central Interior Plateau.
+Fossil sites are concentrated on Vancouver Island, Haida Gwaii, in the Princeton-Merritt-Kamloops area, in southeastern and northeastern British Columbia and the Central Interior Plateau.

-The Important Fossil Areas map was created to allow the public to see the locations of important fossil areas in the province.
-The data highlights areas where fossil resources are important and where fossil impact assessments should be done before activities on Crown land causing major disturbance of the bedrock are authorized to proceed.
+The Important Fossil Areas map allows the public to see generalized locations with important fossil resources in B.C. and indicate where Fossil Impact Assessments (PDF, 399 KB) should be done.
+Fossil impact assessments are done before activities on land causing major disturbance of the bedrock are authorized to proceed.